With icebergs the size of skyscrapers and an Ice Sheet taking up about 80% of the total landmass, Greenland offers a world of Arctic adventures.

 6. The Arctic world of ice and snow

 Even though Greenland is much more than just ice and snow, the Arctic world is primarily built of the majestic icebergs.
-With the Greenland Ice Sheet as its claim to fame, Greenland has something of a totally different nature.
+With the Greenland Ice Sheet as its claim to fame, Greenland has something of a different nature.

 The white island is nothing but uncharted territory and the unexpected terrain makes trips through the ice and snow an amazing and wild experience.
 Enjoy a picnic in the white and majestic landscapes or fly high in the Greenland airspace and see the gleaming surface from above.